larsbs/id3v2lib/README.md

 }
 ```

-And then, link against the static library during compilation:
+And then, link against the library during compilation:

 	$ gcc -o example example.c -lid3v2

 ## API

+Every intended public facing function or type is prefixed with `ID3v2_` to help with autocompletion, prevent conflicts and make easier identifying wich functions belong to the public API and which functions belong to the internal API.

 ### File functions